AdelAbdelsamed/stochasticDDP/README.md

 # Stochastic DDP

-This project was conducted within the Seminar Learning, Control and Identification Algorithms during the summer semester of 2023 at the Chair of Intelligent Control Systems, RWTH (Rheinisch-Westfälische Technische Hochschule).
+This project was conducted for the Seminar Learning, Control and Identification Algorithms during the summer semester of 2023 at the Chair of Intelligent Control Systems, RWTH (Rheinisch-Westfälische Technische Hochschule).
 The seminar focused on *Stochastic Differential Dynamic Programming* (SDDP) based on the paper by Theodorou et al. [1].
 The proposed algorithm was implemeneted in MATLAB.
 Implementational issues such as line-search and regularization are explored.
 The algorithm is demonstrated on three models with varying degrees of complexity, including a 7-DOF parafoil homing trajectory optimization problem.